Hulu with Live TV Review 2020

 The DVR isn’t impressive enough to start throwing out your Blu-ray players, but at least you have two DVR options.

 And don’t forget about the cost of premium channels.
-Hulu offers standard pricing for its premium channels like HBO and SHOWTIME, whereas a streaming service like PlayStation Vue gives you a deal on premium channels at its highest-tier plan.
+Hulu offers standard pricing for its premium channels like HBO and SHOWTIME, whereas a streaming service like AT&T TV NOW includes HBO into its plans.

 What about commercials?